Textile

-What are "Pantyhose" - Definition & Explanation
+What is "Pantyhose" - Definition & Explanation

 Pantyhose (known as Tights in the UK) are tight fitting coverings of the body from the waist to the feet, normally worn by women.
 Like stockings they are usually made of nylon.